jordan52/grpcCppPythonBoilerplate/README.md

 I have no idea if you will have any luck bulding and running this project.
 I can say that I'm doing this on a clapped out thinkpad running ubuntu with who knows what installed on it.
 I also know that I had to install a few extra things to get this project off the ground.
 I also know that over the past few weeks I have installed a ton of crap.
 So, I'm not 100% sure what you'll need.

-> ** if I am missing something, please update this readme and do a PR. someone somewhere would really appreciate it. **
+> **if I am missing something, please update this readme and do a PR. someone somewhere would really appreciate it.**

 This project uses cmake to build the protobuf definitions for c++ and python and also to build the c++ client and server.
 I think I got that working by doing the things here (https://cmake.org/install/)

 Oh, and hey, listen:

 > **Part of the cmake file in the protobuf directory (At this time) has a hard-coded path to the grpc_python_plugin executable on my machine.
 You, of course, are going to have to change that to get it to work on your machine.
 Unless your name is jordan and you installed grpc in ~/.local.
-If you did... hey twinsie! <vomit>**
+If you did... sup twinsie!??!**

 install gRPC locally, i have it at ~/.local/ because I followed these instructions exactly (https://grpc.io/docs/languages/cpp/quickstart/)